 The second strategy is to break down proteins, through a process called hydrolysis, into small parts that are too small to be recognized by the immune system and trigger a reduced or no immune response (and therefore fewer allergic symptoms).

 Unfortunately, some companies that make limited ingredient dog food make it in large batches in big plants that involve heavy machinery with a lot of nooks and crannies that invite contamination.

 Fresh food can be a great option.
 When you choose a food that's freshly prepared in small batches with high-quality ingredients and no artificial fillers, you can see exactly what your pup is getting.

 Many pet parents report that a change to a fresh diet solved or reduced their pet’s allergy problems.
 They also comment that their dog’s skin and coat look better after switching to fresh food, in addition to their dog having more energy and maintaining a healthy weight.
 This may be because a food allergen was removed or because the fresh diet contained nutrients helpful for controlling environmental allergies (allergy to pollens, dust mites, grasses, etc.).

-At Nom Nom, our recipes are all cooked fresh and made with human-grade, high-quality ingredients and no artificial ingredients or fillers.
+At Nom Nom, our recipes are all prepared fresh with whole ingredients and no artificial ingredients or fillers.
 They are carefully balanced with the right amount of protein to help maintain muscle mass and strength and to support all the essential functions of the body.
 All of our fresh dog food recipes also include healthy oils, such as fish oil or sunflower oil, to promote healthy skin and combat allergies.